Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations: The LTB model in General Relativity

-The LTB spherical solution \citep{Lemaitre:1927zz,Tolman:1934za,Bondi:1947fta,Peebles:2002gy,Montani-book2009hju} describes the geometry of an inhomogeneous but isotropic Universe, generalizing the FLRW line element \eqref{eq:background-metric-FLRW}.
-In the LTB model, the space is isotropic only observing the Universe from a specific preferred point, i.e. the center that is singled out by adopting a spherical symmetry, where an observer is supposed to be located.
-For instance, the evolution of a dust cosmological model resulting in a spherical mass overdensity (or underdensity) with vanishing pressure can be formulated in the LTB formalism.
+The LTB spherical solution \citep{Lemaitre:1927zz,Tolman:1934za,Bondi:1947fta,Peebles:2002gy,Montani-book2009hju} describes the geometry of an inhomogeneous but isotropic Universe, generalizing the FLRW line element \citep{Weinberg:2008zzc}.
+In the LTB model, the space is isotropic only observing the Universe from a specific preferred point, i.e., the center that is singled out by adopting a spherical symmetry, where an observer is supposed to be located.
+Hereinafter, we consider the evolution of a dust cosmological model resulting in a spherical mass overdensity (or underdensity) with vanishing pressure ($p=0$), which can be formulated in the LTB formalism.
+Furthermore, we focus on the late Universe, hence we neglect relativistic species, since they are subdominant today, i.e., $\Omega_{r0}\sim 10^{-5}$.

 The LTB spherically symmetric line element in the synchronous gauge is written as